 Instructions

-- Infuse the Yogurt : In a medium mixing bowl, combine the Greek yogurt, lemon zest, and garlic powder.
-Use a spatula to gently fold the ingredients together until they are just combined.
-Let the mixture sit for 5 minutes to allow the aromatics to meld.
+- In a medium bowl, combine the yogurt, lemon zest, and garlic powder.
+Fold gently until just combined; rest 5 minutes.

-- Garnish and Serve : Drizzle the extra virgin olive oil over the labneh.
-Evenly sprinkle with the crushed pistachios and za'atar.
-Garnish with fresh mint or parsley leaves.
-Serve immediately with the warmed whole-wheat pita wedges and fresh vegetables for dipping.
+- Drizzle with olive oil; sprinkle evenly with the toasted pistachios and za’atar.
+Garnish with mint or parsley.
+Serve with warm pita and vegetables.

 Notes